Dyoh0/chalkboard/README.md

 Student roster page is available to instructor and admin where they are able to view all the students enrolled in a particular class.
 This page has an option to toggle between different classes with course selections.
 **Link - https://chalkboard.danielyoh.repl.co/studentroster**

+## Differences
+For an instructor, their index page also includes a 'Created Courses' section with accompanying links to make navigation easier.
+The search and search results pages were fused together to make things simpler, but there's no checkboxes with an enrollment button since I couldn't figure out how to make that work.
+The edit-course, file attachments, reopen, save draft, and accept/reject a student functionalities were not finished on time.

 # Other

 ## Daniel